posit-dev/posit-sdk-py/CONTRIBUTING.md

 ## Style Guide

 We use [Ruff](https://docs.astral.sh/ruff/) for linting and code formatting.
-Run `make deps` to install it.

 All proposed changes must successfully pass the `make lint` rules prior to merging.